$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: -local growth rules

 defines a joint distribution on $X \times Y$ with marginal distributions $\fP_X, \fP_Y$.

 Conversely, a joint distribution $Prob(x,y)$ with marginal distributions $\fP_X,\fP_Y$ determines the probabilistic bijection given by

-Note, however, that the compatibility condition for this probabilistic bijection is equivalent to the identity \eqref{eq_equality_of_weighted_sums}, so if our goal is to \emph{prove} \eqref{eq_equality_of_weighted_sums} by exhibiting a probabilistic bijection, this viewpoint is not especially useful. \end{rem}
+Note, however, that the compatibility condition for this probabilistic bijection is equivalent to the identity \eqref{eq_equality_of_weighted_sums}, so if our goal is to \emph{prove} \eqref{eq_equality_of_weighted_sums} by exhibiting a probabilistic bijection, the viewpoint of joint distributions is not especially useful. \end{rem}